 Understand personal access tokens

 When a token is created, it is hashed then stored in the repository.
 After the token is hashed and stored, the original token is deleted.
 Users are instructed to copy the token to a safe place and to handle it as they would a password.
-When the token is used at run-time, Tableau Server hashes the token presented by the user and compares it to the hashed value stored in the repository.
+When the token is used at run-time, Tableau Cloud hashes the token presented by the user and compares it to the hashed value stored in the repository.
 If a match is made, then an authenticated session is started.

 Users must create their own personal access tokens.
 Site admins can't create tokens on behalf of their users.